Paying for Your Education Abroad Experience

 - Ask local service clubs (Rotary, Kiwanis, etc.) if you could speak to the group to request funding.
 Explain the opportunity and what you hope to accomplish.

 - Other students have sold brownies, looked for additional seasonal work opportunities, or signed up for participation in research studies.

 - AllAbroad.us - A full-scale resource for anyone interested in studying abroad, this site lists scholarships in three categories: “General Study Abroad” for all students, “Diversity in Study Abroad” for underrepresented students and “Nontraditional Countries” for those who study in Africa, Asia, Latin America, the Middle East and the Caribbean.

-- NAFSA: Association of International Educators - A resource for undergraduate students, this website lists funding sources that include federal aid, state aid and scholarships.
-It also provides a sample budget worksheet and hidden costs to consider.
+- NAFSA: Association of International Educators - NAFSA is a professional organization for international educators from around the world.
+Each year they host conferences and workshops on the best practices, trends, and recommendations for creating and sustaining quality international programs.
+In the past, they developed resources for undergraduate students, including lists of potential funding sources such as federal aid, state aid and scholarships.
+They also created a sample budget worksheet and hidden costs for students to consider.

 - USA Study Abroad The U.S. Department of State is committed to supporting the next generation of diverse American leaders to gain the knowledge and skills they need to succeed in a globalizing world.

 Highlander One Stop Shop (HOSS) in the Student Services Building